ucw9q/restful-api-design-guidelines/README.md

 Guidelines:
 * The query component of a URI may be used to filter collections or stores.
-* The query component of a URI should be used to paginate collection or store results
+* The query component of a URI should be used to paginate collection or store results.

 ## Request Methods